alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alaio.contracts.md

 ## System contracts defined in alaio.contracts

-Block.one implements and maintains ALAIO open source platform which contains, as an example, the system contracts encapsulating the base functionality for an ALAIO based blockchain.
+Alacrity implements and maintains ALAIO open source platform which contains, as an example, the system contracts encapsulating the base functionality for an ALAIO based blockchain.

 1. [alaio.bios]
 2. [alaio.system]